bulletmark/edir/README.md

 13. `edir` creates the temporary editing file with a `.sh` extension so your EDITOR may syntax highlight the entries.

-14. `edir` provides an environment value to add custom options to the invocation of your editor, and/or to set default `edir` command arguments.
-See below.
+14. `edir` provides an optional environment value to add custom options to the invocation of your editor.
+See section below.

+15. `edir` provides an optional configuration file to set default `edir` command line arguments.
+See section below.

-15. Contrary to what it's name implies, `vidir` actually respects your `$EDITOR` variable and runs your preferred editor like `edir` does but `edir` has been given a generic name to make this more apparent.
+16. Contrary to what it's name implies, `vidir` actually respects your `$EDITOR` variable and runs your preferred editor like `edir` does but `edir` has been given a generic name to make this more apparent.

-16. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
+17. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
 All lines in the edited
     list: